Open NowMixed

 What is the Back to Work Jobseeker Support?

-The Back to Work Jobseeker Support is a non-profit grant offered by DTET in Australia.
-Provides financial assistance to disadvantaged jobseekers to help them secure ongoing employment and overcome economic barriers to gaining or retaining work.
+The Back to Work Jobseeker Support is a mixed grant offered by DTET in Australia.
+Provides financial assistance to disadvantaged jobseekers to secure ongoing employment and supports individuals where there is an economic barrier to gaining or retaining employment.

 Who is eligible for the Back to Work Jobseeker Support?